-There are various factors which could adversely affect the sufficiency of the Trust Estate and which, if present, may result in an inability to meet the debt service requirements on the Series A of 2020 Bonds.
-The following is intended only as a summary of certain risk factors attendant to an investment in the Series A of 2020 Bonds and is not intended to be exhaustive.
-In order to identify risk factors and make informed investment decisions, potential investors should be thoroughly familiar with the entire Official Statement (including each Appendix hereto), and the Senior Indenture and related documents in order to make a judgment as to whether the Series A of 2020 Bonds are an appropriate investment.
+There are various factors which could adversely affect the sufficiency of the Trust Estate and which, if present, may result in an inability to meet the debt service requirements on the 2020B Bonds.
+The following is intended only as a summary of certain risk factors attendant to an investment in the 2020B Bonds and is not intended to be exhaustive.
+In order to identify risk factors and make informed investment decisions, potential investors should be thoroughly familiar with the entire Official Statement (including each Appendix hereto), and the Senior Indenture and related documents in order to make a judgment as to whether the 2020B Bonds are an appropriate investment.
 The following risk factors are among those which should be considered by a potential investor: